yzh503/yzh503.github.io/_posts/2017-04-10-bash-profiles.markdown

 When bash is a login shell, or invoked with `--login`, it firstly reads and executes commands from the file /etc/profile, if that file exists.
 Then, it looks for **~/.bash_profile** **~/.bash_login**,  and  .profile, in that order.
 It **only reads the first one** that is existing and readable.

 ### Non-login Shell
 When it  is  not a login shell, bash reads and executes commands from /etc/bash.bashrc and **~/.bashrc**, if they exist.
-This may be inhibited by using the --norc option.

 ### Exiting
 When a login shell exits, bash reads and executes commands from the file